OlexandrBebeh/Profiling/README.md

 - Optimize loop with using `register int i = 0` as it should suggest the compiler to store this value in the registers.
 - Delete unused variable `int res = 0;` what help minimize memory costs and some time.

-And I have nwxt result:
+And I have next result:

 ![example 2](/images/2.png)

 - last optimization I made it's swap `this_thread::sleep_for(chrono::seconds(1));` and `if (i > 8) res = resultOfSum(a, b); if (res > 0) return res;`.